Pull hitter

 A right-handed batter pulls the ball to left field.

 In baseball, a pull hitter is a batter who predominantly hits the ball to the side of the field from which they bat.
 They are also known as a puller.

 Definition

-A right-handed hitter stands on the left side of home plate and "pulls" the ball by sending it to the left side of the diamond.
+A right-handed hitter stands on the left side of home plate and "pulls" the ball by sending it to the left side of the diamond (between second and third base).
+A left-handed pull hitter, on the other hand, tends to hit the ball to the right side of the field (between first and second base).
+In general, pullers are meeting the ball earlier at the plate, making contact with the ball in front of their body.

 If the ball goes to the right side from a right-handed hitter, it has gone to the "opposite field".
 Players who rarely hit to the opposite field or the middle are called dead pull hitters.
-In general, pullers are meeting the ball earlier at the plate.

 History

 Baseball lexicographer Paul Dickson recorded a usage of "pull hitter" in a 1925 column by Chilly Doyle in the Pittsburgh Post-Gazette, "The Pirate catcher (Earl Smith) is one of the league's 'pull' hitters; that is, Earl, a lefthand batter of the slugging type, smashes most of his wallops to rightfield."
 The term was common by 1928 when Babe Ruth used it in Babe Ruth's Own Book of Baseball.
 In a section on "Correcting Batting Faults", he wrote, "Most fellows who can't hit curve balls are chaps who stride out of line or 'pull away' from the ball.
 Most batters who have trouble with slow ball pitching are 'pull' hitters.
 That is, they are meeting the ball 'out front.'"

 Ted Williams wrote, "the ideal hit is a pulled ball 380 feet because that's a home run in most parks in the big leagues".
 Charley Lau explained, "the best pitch to pull is one thrown on the inner half of the plate", i.e. the side closest to the hitter.
 Rod Carew pointed out that trying to pull the ball reduces the hitting area by at least half.

 The ability to hit the ball to anywhere on the field is an extremely valuable skill.
 Some of the sport's best hitters will pull inside pitches and hit outside pitches to the opposite field.
 Opposite field hitting is less often referred to as "pushing" the ball.